What is Vipassana Meditation?

 My First Vipassana Meditation Retreat

 My first 10-day meditation camp was extremely eye-opening — and painful.
 I emerged from it with a clearer mind and felt clear-headed and tranquil for a few weeks.
-I kept a diligent daily practice, yet slowly I stopped my mediation practise.
+I kept a diligent daily practice, yet slowly I stopped my meditation practice.

 Vipassana feels like a new pair of leather shoes, they first hurt a lot — but with time they become manageble.